Skip main navigation

 What Line Leaders Can Do

 Line leaders play a significant role in helping service members develop strong bonds.
-They can help foster a sense of camaraderie and encourage strong relationships through unit cohesion.
-Military leaders can also help service members develop individual social fitness by promoting a sense of purpose and a clear understanding and awareness of mission.
+They can help foster a sense of camaraderie and encourage supportive relationships through unit cohesion.
+Military leaders can also help service members develop individual social fitness by promoting a sense of purpose and a clear understanding and awareness of group mission.
 These tactics are just a few of the ways to build a stronger team.

 Additional Resources: